FAQs/Glossary

 Yields and Shields ᵀᴹ

-The idea of trading lower value items for those of higher value is universal in all negotiations.
-TableForce has labeled these negotiable items as "Yields" (low value, willing to give up, let go, concede) and "Shields" (must have, cannot conceded, the boss says "never")
+Yields and Shields ᵀᴹ The idea of trading lower value items for those of higher value is universal in all negotiations.
+TableForce has labeled these negotiable items as Yields and Shields.
+"Yields" are low value, willing to give up, let go, concede and "Shields" are must haves, cannot conceded, the boss says "never"! [...]

 By |2020-12-30T16:33:34-05:00December 30, 2020|